 Many mortgage incentives and programs require first-time homebuyers to take a HUD-approved housing pre-purchase counseling course.
 Be sure to check with the particular program to find out about requirements and restrictions.
-Visit the U.S. Department of Housing and Urban Development for a list of HUD-approved agencies in Maryland.
+Visit the Maryland Mortgage Program website or the U.S. Department of Housing and Urban Development for a list of HUD-approved agencies in Maryland.

 - Home buying readiness